lannt-xyz/test-mono-repo/README.md

 - `package-a`: A sample package with basic functionality.
 - `package-b`: Another sample package that depends on `package-a`.
 - `package-c`: A package with its own set of dependencies and scripts.
+- `package-d`: A package to test build and deployment workflows.